CherubMogwai/beacons/README.md

 ### TODO

+* Better system of persistence when near multiple beacons (should it latch onto one until a condition is met?)
 * Simulated beacons for testing
 * Polygon based boundaries (Using PostGIS instead of earthdistance lat/lng rectangles)
 * Only match beacons within same boundary as source beacon (Right now you need to be in bounds to match, but it will match any beacons within 250m regardless of them being within your boundary)